A&P (short story): Sammy

-Readers don't learn Sammy's name until the end of the story, even though he is the first-person narrator of the story.
+Sammy's name is not revealed to the reader until the end of the story, even though he is the first-person narrator of the story.
 He is a checkout clerk at an A&P supermarket.
 His language indicates that, at age 19, he is both cynical and romantic.
-He notes, for instance, that there are "about twenty-seven old freeloaders" working on a sewer main up the street, and he wonders what the "bum" in "baggy gray pants" could possibly do with "four giant cans of pineapple juice".
+He notes, for instance, that there are "about twenty-seven-old freeloaders" working on a sewer main up the street, and he wonders what the "bum" in "baggy gray pants" could possibly do with "four giant cans of pineapple juice".
 Yet when Queenie approaches him at the checkout, Sammy notes that "with a prim look she lifts a folded dollar bill out of the hollow at the center of her nubbled pink top. ...
 Really, I thought that was so cute."
 He vacillates back and forth between these extremes of opinion during the story, calling some of his customers "houseslaves in pin curlers", yet he is sensitive enough that when Lengel makes Queenie blush, he feels "scrunchy inside".
 At the end of the story, he quits his job in an effort to be a hero to the girls and as a way of rebelling against a strict society.
 In a sudden moment of insight—an epiphany—he realizes "how hard the world was going to be to [him] hereafter" if he refuses to follow conventional paths.

 Stokesie

 Stokesie is a 22-year-old white man who is married with two children.
 He works with Sammy at the A&P checkout, and is the only other store checker mentioned.
-He is a minor character in the story, but seems to be representative of ritualism; Stokesie shares Sammy's askew views, and cracks a joke he can forget about a promotion unless there is a Soviet takeover of the United States.
+He is a minor character in the story, but seems to be representative of ritualism; Stokesie seems to be a medium between the temperaments of Sammy and Lengel.
+He shares Sammy's askew views to some extent, but does have ambition that one day he can take over the store when Lengel dies or retires, but thinks it is probably out of the question until 1990 when there is Soviet takeover of the United States.
+(Ironically, 1990 in real time being one year after the fall of the Berlin Wall and the USSR was on its last gasp of being a superpower.)
 However, Stokesie does his job faithfully each day in order to provide for his wife and kids.
 Like Sammy, he also observes the girls in the store with interest, although not to the point he is fully distracted.
 Other customers have been filling up Stokesie's aisle when the girls come to make their purchase, leaving Sammy free.
 He is a glimpse of what Sammy's future might be like; Stokesie's family "is the only difference" between them, Sammy comments.

 In other media

 Film

-In 1996, a short film directed by Bruce Schwartz was made based on the short story.
-It starred Sean Hayes as Sammy and Amy Smart as Queenie in their first official movie roles.
+In 1996, a short film directed by Bruce Schwartz was made, based on the short story.
+It starred Sean Hayes as Sammy and Amy Smart as Queenie in their first official movie roles, later shown on Spike TV.